 If a more detailed understanding of the source of metals concentrations in groundwater is required for select monitoring wells, field filtered samples may be analyzed in addition to routine analysis.
 Field filtering may also be completed on highly turbid samples (greater than 10 NTU at stabilization).
 Field filtering will be completed using a 0.45 micron filter.
-If required, an attempt will be made to redevelop any monitoring wells that produce highly turbid prior to the subsequent sampling event.
+If required, prior to the subsequent sampling event, an attempt will be made to redevelop any monitoring wells that produce highly turbid samples prior to subsequent sampling event.
 Where samples are filtered, a corresponding, unfiltered sample will also be collected.